 The interviewer intends to know what motivates you to keep working.

 Tip #1: Mention all your sources of motivation

 Tip #2: Ensure the source of motivation is unique and interesting

 My biggest motivation is the success of my students.
 The moment I notice an improvement in their scores, I get motivated to put in more effort and ensure every student performs well.
-I also target at ensuring all my students succeed and become better people in society.
-I observe what other teachers are doing to grow and emulate the same to ensure I give out the best.
+I also target to ensure all my students succeed and become better people in society.
+I observe what other teachers are doing to grow and emulate to ensure I give out the best.

 10. Describe a Time You Failed in This Role and The Lessons You Learned

 The interviewer intends to know the area in which you didn’t perform accordingly as a teacher